marconae/tinypw/README.md

 - With Rust installed: clone this repository and run `cargo build --release`.
 - Optional: add to PATH: copy `target/release/tinypw` somewhere on your PATH.
-- From source without release profile: `cargo run --` followed by options shown below.
+- From source without a release profile: `cargo run --` followed by options shown below.

 ## How it works (brief)